Christine Boutin: Biography

 Boutin was born in Levroux, Indre.
 She married her cousin Louis Boutin in 1967 with whom she had three children (the contradiction between her strong advocacy of Catholic dogmas and marrying one's first cousin remaining strictly forbidden by canon law is often pointed out).
 She entered politics in 1977 as a city council member of the village of Auffargis.
 In 1980 she was elected its mayor.
 Boutin was elected to the National Assembly in 1986.

 In 1993, Boutin founded the anti-abortion NGO Alliance pour les droits de la vie (ADV) (English: Alliance for Human Life), considered the largest anti-abortion organization in France.
 The same year, she became a consultant for the Pontifical Council for the Family headed by Cardinal Lopez-Trujillo.
 In 1998, Boutin became somewhat famous because of a five-hour speech in opposition to the PACS domestic partnership plan, arguing that its adoption by the government would encourage homosexuality.
 She held a Bible during the speech, an image which would later become associated with her.

 In 2002, Boutin who had been a member of the UDF party, joined the UMP when it was founded.
 In a UMP rally that same year, where Boutin spoke, ACT UP Paris protested with a banner calling Boutin homophobic.

 In 2006, Boutin supported the "global license" flat-fee authorization for sharing of copyrighted files over the Internet in a heated parliamentary debate on the DADVSI law.
 She also has been an advocate for a guaranteed minimum income, as well as expanded housing rights (Droit au logement).
 She has considered the situation of prisons in France to be a scandal and has argued for a drastic reduction of inmates as well as improving their life-conditions.

 In December 2006, Boutin announced that she would not be a candidate for the 2007 French Presidential election and pledged her support for the Conservative candidate Nicolas Sarkozy.

+In a November 2006 interview, published in 2007, Boutin stated that President of the United States George W. Bush might have been behind the September 11 attacks.
+When asked if she believed that the Bush administration was behind the 9/11 attacks, Boutin replied: "I think that it's possible...
+I think it is possible.
+I think it more especially as I know that the sites that speak of this problem are the sites that have the greatest numbers of visits....
+And so, I tell myself, I who am extremely sensitive ... to the new techniques of information and communication, that this expression of the mass of the people cannot be without any truth.
+I'm not telling you that I adhere to that position, but let's say that, nevertheless, I'm questioning myself a bit on this question."